aravk04/Direct-Messaging-Application/README.md

 Phase 3 implementing the GUI

-Arav submitted Phase 3 Code and the Report
-Zonglin submitted the Presentation

 Client GUI Class
 Developed a ClientGUI which follows the Client class code.
 Allows the user to create a new account or log into their previous account.
 Implemented functionality to edit user information, message other users, and search other users.
 All inputs are sent to the client class which then sends it to the server.
 To run the class, run the Server Class and then run the ClientGUI class which creates an instance of the client to connect to the server.
 The ClientGUI will then open a window asking the user to either sign up or log in, after either of this actions the user will be presented with the main menu GUI which will access all other functionalities with buttons.
 Our code utilized Java swing features, a GUI toolkit for Java.
 In order to allow the server to run 2.csv files are required to create every messaging chat and to format the chat names, these are chats.csv and defaultFriend1-defaultFriend2.csv and are included in the repository.
 One .txt is also required to make sure new users are properly written to the database called input.txt, also included in the repository.
 No new methods are created in the ClientGUI class and it is run using the .run function from Runnable to allow concurrency in our project.
 To make sure our ClientGUI class worked we tested every possible input into text fields and implemented error handling for certain edge cases.
 Our code utilized JPanels when any significant error that wasn’t predicted such as password length or user messaging was encountered.
 This was followed up with a short JPanel Error showcasing the error to the user, then they are allowed to continue.